-CLQ478 Colloquy:Internship I
+CLQ478 Colloquy Internship I 3 undergraduate credits

 The Colloquy DCE Internship provides the colloquy DCE student a full-time supervised experience at the local ministry site.
 The colloquy student receives assessment of work being done at the ministry site with consultations for self-directed growth and assessment.